Webyx-Co/coding-conventions/README.md

 ### Commits
 In order to better organize our commits, we use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) pattern.
 The commits have two required fields and three optional ones, that are:

- - Type
+ - Type:
- - Scope
+ - Scope:
- - Short description
+ - Short description:
- - Body
+ - Body:
- - Footer
+ - Footer:

- > We recommend to always commit your code as your code, fix bugs or develop new features, so our changelog may be more organized and the maintenance more easier.
+ > We recommend to always commit your code as your code, whether fixing bugs or developing new features, so our changelog may be more organized and the maintenance more easier.

 ### Tags & Releases
 We use semantic version on our tags, using the pattern X.Y.Z-release.build.

+> Our recommendation to new project is to only start versioning when your pass from proof of concept / proto

 ### Pull Requests